Mercator4

 • list with a simple statistics on how many of the protein sequences were successfully categorized

-Submitted seqs (S) total number of user-submitted sequences
+Submitted sequencestotal number of user-submitted sequences

 • bar chart summarising the protein assignments across the top-level context descriptions